 Q. How do I get an agent?

-A. There are two ways: conventional and unconventional.
-The conventional way is to buy a resource book that lists agents and their specialties.
+A. There used to be one primary method: buy a resource book that lists agents and their specialties.
 Many agents only handle certain types of fiction–and some handle only non-fiction.
 By doing your homework, you save your time and money in not making erroneous submissions.
 These reference books also list recent sales by the agent as well as guidelines the individual agent requires for a submission.
-One such publication is Guide to Literary Agents from Writer’s Digest Books.
+One such publication, which is updated annually and has been around for as long as I can remember, is Guide to Literary Agents from Writer’s Digest Books.

-The unconventional way is becoming more mainstream these days.
+Alternatively, a previously unconventional way of finding an agent has become more mainstream.
 In short, there is no substitute for doing business in person.
 Meeting someone face to face is the most effective way to make a connection…and business (publishing is a business) is all about making connections.
 How do you meet an agent (or editor) in person?
-Many writers conferences have taken the lead from the Maui Writers Conference in providing a forum for writers and agents to get together.
+Many writers’ conferences have taken the lead from the defunct Maui Writers Conference in providing a forum for writers and agents to get together.
 Usually there is a fee for each face-to-face consultation you have with an agent.
-However, if you are someone who can schmooze and sell yourself, then it’s well worth the fee.
+However, if you are someone who can schmooze and sell yourself, then it’s well worth this minimal cost.
 Again, you want to do your homework to make sure you’re meeting with the right type of agent.
 Talking to an agent who specializes in historical fiction when you write self-help books will likely get you nowhere.
+ThrillerFest, in New York City every year and run by International Thriller Writers, features a dedicated track built around such pitch sessions.

 Q. Is it possible to get published without having an agent?